Catalog Advanced Search

 -

-This package provides live and on-demand access to all of our 2023 programming.
-Participants of this package will gain access to webinars across all exam domains and have the potential to earn 23.5 PDUs.
-Not able to attend the live event or subscribing mid-year?
+This package provides live and on-demand access to all of our 2024 programming.
+Participants of this package will gain access to webinars across all exam domains and have the potential to earn 22.5 PDUs.
+Not able to attend the live event or subscribed mid-year?
 No problem.
-All participants will retain access to on-demand 2023 webinars for one year from the date of purchase.
-With this premium subscription, ACLP's newest webinars are always at your fingertips. *Please note that Introduction to Foundations of Racially Conscious Collaboration is NOT included in this package
+All participants will retain on-demand access to 2024 webinars until each webinar expires in 2027.
+With this premium subscription, ACLP's newest webinars are always at your fingertips. *Please note: -Any Racially Conscious Collaboration webinars are NOT included in this package. -The Professional Development Subscription is available only to individuals to register for on their own.
+This subscription is not available for groups who can register for webinars here: https://education.childlife.org/groupregistration

-Not able to attend the live event or subscribing mid-year?
+Not able to attend the live event or subscribed mid-year?
 No problem.
-All participants will retain access to on-demand 2023 webinars for one year from the date of purchase.
+Registrants will retain on-demand access to 2024 webinars until each webinar expires in 2027.
 With this premium subscription, ACLP's newest webinars are always at your fingertips.

-*Please note that Introduction to Foundations of Racially Conscious Collaboration is NOT included in this package
+-Any Racially Conscious Collaboration webinars are NOT included in this package.

 -